-Students entering the PT program as undergraduates have a maximum of six years to complete all BS in Health Studies and DPT degree requirements.
-Students who enter the PT program as post-baccalaureate students have 3 years to complete the DPT degree.
-The DPT program is a full-time program; part-time study is not permitted.
+Students entering the accelerated BS/DPT program as undergraduates have a maximum of six years to complete all BS in Health Studies and DPT degree requirements.
+The BS/DPT program is a full-time program; part-time study is not permitted.

-All requests to extend the course of study in the DPT program must be petitioned to the Physical Therapy Department Committee on Academic Policies and Procedures (PT CAPP) (see Section 12).
+All requests to extend the course of study in the BS/DPT program must be petitioned to the Physical Therapy Department Committee on Academic Policy and Procedures (PT CAPP) (see Section 12).
 Approval of such a petition by the Committee requires appropriate documentation and justification of the request.
-The reasons to extend the length of study include but are not limited to 1) withdrawing from a course, 2) a leave of absence from the University for any reason, and 3) program deferrals

-(continuing to take courses within the University but not within the PT program).
+The reasons to extend the length of study include but are not limited to: withdrawing from a course, a leave of absence from the University for any reason, and program deferrals (continuing to take courses within the University but not within the BS/DPT program).
 Exceptions to this policy include a medical leave of absence or program extension that has been previously approved by the Program Director or PT CAPP.

-COURSE FAILURE
+DPT COURSE FAILURE